bitrix24/b24restdocs/api-reference/landing/demos/landing-demos-register.md

-# Register a Template in the Site Creation Wizard landing.demos.register
+# Register a template in the site creation wizard landing.demos.register

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it shortly.
+Some data may be missing here — we will fill it in shortly.

 {% endnote %}

 {% if build == 'dev' %}

-{% note alert "TO-DO _not deployed to prod_" %}
+{% note alert "TO-DO _not exported to prod_" %}

-- edits needed to meet writing standards
+- edits needed for writing standards
 - parameter types are not specified
-- parameter requirements are not indicated
+- parameter requirements are not specified
 - examples are missing
-- success response is absent
+- success response is missing
-- error response is absent
+- error response is missing
 - links to pages that have not yet been created (localization of blocks) are not specified

 {% endnote %}